Architecture¶

 Safety gate¶

 Deterministic pattern checks run first.
-An LLM judge then evaluates crisis detection, harm prevention, and appropriate escalation.
+LLM verifiers then evaluate crisis detection, harm prevention, and appropriate escalation.
 A hard failure here zeroes the overall score.

 Compliance gate¶